 Patients who suffer from sleep apnea are constantly jerked out of reparative sleep.
 Not only is sleep disrupted, but so is oxygen flow.
 Sometimes oxygen flow can be interrupted greater than 10 times in one hour — which is enough for your body to enter crisis mode.
 Because of the complete loss of muscle tone associated with REM sleep, that is the most common time to experience apneas, and they are relatively rare during non-REM sleep.

 First and foremost, sleep apnea can be caused by an anatomic issue.
 Some of these include jaw position, the structure of the soft palate, excessive tissue narrowing the airway, or enlarged tonsils.
 Anatomic issues can sometimes be genetic.

-Another more common cause is being overweight or obese.
+Another more common cause of sleep apnea is being overweight or obese.
 “When someone is overweight, the extra weight carried in the neck can compress and obstruct the airway,” Dr. Le explains.

 Finally, sleep apnea can be caused by inflammation of the soft palate from being sick or eating inflammatory foods.